 Details of the math

-To better understand these two coefficients, let’s take an example of a demand history over 12 time buckets:
+To better understand these two coefficients, let’s take an example of a demand history over twelve time buckets:

 The ADI is equal to the average interval between two demands:

-We can say that, in our data sample, a demand occurs, in average, every 1.83 period.
+We can say that, in our data sample, a demand occurs on average every 1.71 periods.

 The CV² is defined as the square of the CV, the coefficient of variation.

 To compute the coefficient of variation, we are only considering the non-zero values of the demand history.
-In our sample, the average quantity equals to 10.57 while the standard deviation equals to 6.43.
+In our sample, the average quantity is 10.57, while the standard deviation is 6.43.
 Therefore, we can deduce the CV²:

-If summarizing the number of points per demand profile, this would give us:
+If we sum up the number of points per demand profile, we have:

 |Demand Profile||Number of parts||Percentage|

-In the above example, 23% of the supply chain parts show a smooth demand history profile, meaning that they should be easy to forecast.
-40% of the parts are either erratic or intermittent and forecasting them is already a bit more difficult.
-For the remaining 36% parts that are lumpy, they are very difficult to forecast.
+In the above example, 23% of the products have a smooth demand history profile, meaning that they should be easy to forecast.
+40% of them are either erratic or intermittent and forecasting them is already more difficult.
+For the remaining 36%, the lumpy ones, we won’t reach an accurate forecast.

-With this type of distribution, the conclusion is that the management of this company should focus on the safety stock and service levels to cover the variable nature of their demand, rather than aiming at improving the forecast accuracy.
+With this distribution pattern, we can conclude that the management of this company should focus on the safety stock and service levels to cover for the variable nature of their demand rather than aiming at improving the forecast accuracy.